greena13/redux-and-the-rest/README.md

 It is helpful to first clarify some of the terms used in the next few sections:

 * **Resource:** A *type of thing* that is available in your application and you can view or perform actions on.
 Examples of resources are "users", "posts" or "comments".
-* **Collection:** An ordered list of items of a particular resource.
+* **List:** An ordered list of items of a particular resource.
 This is generally what is returned from an RESTful index server endpoint.
 They can be ordered, scoped or filtered.
-Examples include "the newest users", "the most popular posts", or simply "comments" (collections don't have to have an explicit order - but one will be implied by how they are listed in a server's response).
+Examples include "the newest users", "the most popular posts", or simply "comments" (lists don't have to have an explicit order - but one will be implied by how they are listed in a server's response).
-* **Item:** Individual resource objects, that can belong to collections or can exist as individual entities.
+* **Item:** Individual resource objects, that can belong to lists or can exist as individual entities.
 They have a unique primary id when using `resources()` or an implicit id when using `resource()`.
 For example "user with ID 123" or "post with ID 7".

 #### Use helper methods where possible